THE MOUSECOAT – a radio play (30 minutes)

 A tiny meowing is heard

 And this, if you like.
 That’s a postcard of Marseilles.
 My uncle sent that.
-There are no Boche in Marseilles.
+There are no Boches in Marseilles.

 I swear.
 I swear!
-Even if the Boche torture me to death, honest.
+Even if the Boches torture me to death, honest.
 I’m going to put it on my jacket, like my granddad with his war medals!

 When we got home that night there were two suitcases standing on the kitchen floor, all packed.
 My mother and father were sitting, holding each other’s hands across the table.